-- 1 2 3 4 Meaning - 1 0 0 I/O address partially recognized but SIO is not | accepted because device controller is attached to a busy HSRIOP, or for specific device controllers, is currently busy with another device.
+- 1 2 3 4 Meaning - 0 0 I/O address recognized but SIO is not accepted because device controller is attached to a busy HSRIOP or an MIOP operating in the "burst" mode; or for specific device controllers, is currently busy with another device.
 No status information is returned to general registers. - 1 0 1 Not possible. - 1 1 0 I/O address not recognized, SIO not accepted, and no status information returned to general registers. - 1 1 No I/O address recognized and SIO was aborted because an error was detected when the IOP attempted to read and transfer the SIO parameters (device/device controller address, R field information, and first command doubleword address) from the CPU to the IOP via main memory.
 No status information returned to general registers.